Cummins originally sponsored this look at how to prepare your home before a vacation.

 While you’re away from home

-Hire a house sitter (or ask a trusted friend or neighbor) to make periodic checks inside your home.
+Hire a house sitter (or ask a trusted friend or neighbor) to make weekly (at least) checks inside your home.
 They should:

 - Flush all toilets so that sewer gases don’t build up, especially if your home is on a septic tank.